Gui-Yom/native-jdktools/README.md

 # native-jdktools

-An experiment with generating a native-image for javac.
-A desirable performance metric for developer tools is speed, however javac takes ages just to start.
-We aim to fix that by building a native-image with a javac wrapper.
+An experiment with generating a GraalVM native-image for every jdk tool.
+A desirable performance metric for a developer tools is speed, however something like javac takes ages just to start.

 *This was fucking hard*

-javac need to read the jdk module files and requires the `jrt:` file system provider which is disabled by default.
+A tool like javac need to read the jdk module files and requires the `jrt:` file system provider which is disabled by default.
 It also requires the `jimage` native library to map the modules file in memory but for some reasons it doesn't work and end up in a `UnsatisfiedLinkError` so we need to disallow using it.

 ## native-image options